elleryhammond/elleryhammond.github.io/README.md

 **Intro**

-Sprint 9 at TripleTen, formerly known as Practicum.
 This project built upon the previous sprints which focused on positioning, flexbox, BEM, responsive design, media queries, and advanced HTML and JavaScript.

 **Features**